 We are not currently a party to any material legal proceedings.
 Emisphere has notified us that it believes that it is the exclusive owner of certain U.S. and related foreign patents and patent applications we acquired from Oramed Ltd.; however, Emisphere has not initiated a legal proceeding against us regarding its claim.
-The matter is still in its early stages.
 If Emisphere were to initiate a legal proceeding, we would vigorously defend against such claim and believe that Emisphere's notification is without merit.
 For more information on the risks related to Emisphere's claim, see "Item 3.D.-Risk Factors-Risks Related to Our Intellectual Property-We may become involved in proceedings to protect or enforce our proprietary rights, which could be expensive and time consuming, and may ultimately be unsuccessful."